January 24, 2011 - Marshall Coyle

 A traditional BOX SPRING is a soft-surfaced lightly padded box containing upholstery grade coil springs and thin smooth minimal padding.
 When in good condition the surface will go down slightly when weight is applied.
 Springs age and lose their springiness.
 A queen size BOX SPRING HAS 60-80 large heavy wire round coils attached to each other with flexible wire or strong upholstery twine.
 Better quality designs have a thin strong insulation on top of the springs and a layer of firm cotton felt directly under the top fabric.
 Some lightweight hybrid waterbed mattresses may be used on a FOUNDATION but are safer directly on a floor.

-REVERSIBLE TWO-SIDED INNERSPRING MATTRESSES should be used on a BOX SPRING.
-They lose much of their comfort life when used on a PLATFORM BED, or a FOUNDATION.
+ALL REVERSIBLE TWO-SIDED INNERSPRING MATTRESSES should be used on a BOX SPRING.
+They lose much of their life expectancy an at least half of their potential comfort when used on a PLATFORM BED, or a FOUNDATION.

 NEVER-FLIP ONE SIDED INNERSPRING OR FOAM MATTRESSES should always be used on a FOUNDATION or a PLATFORM BED.
 They are not designed for use on a flexible base and may fail prematurely.